-Loans and receivables are measured at amortised cost.
+Loans and receivables are subsequently measured at amortised cost.
 Accrued interest is recognised in the income statement using the effective interest rate method.
 However, receivables falling due within one year are measured at the nominal amount, provided that the effect of not discounting the cash flows is immaterial.

-Financial assets held for trading are measured using the criteria contained in section 4.4.5 below.
+Financial assets held for trading are measured as explained in section 4.4.5 below.